Lavatz/CPP-Program/README.md

 #What did you do particularly well?

+  I liked the way the interface looked.
+I feel there wasn't a lot in the ways I could be creative with this project.

 #Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

+  If possible, I would make a GUI for this project.
+Something that would update as you replaced numbers and allow the mouse to be used.

 #Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?